francesco-di-maggio/embedded-comparo/README.md

 Embedded systems have become vital for digital musical instrument design and interactive audio projects.
 However, deploying audio DSP patches across various hardware platforms often involves complex and inconsistent workflows.
 This project addresses this challenge by providing comparative insights and unified Pure Data deployment workflows across four widely-used platforms.

-Our aim is to simplify the process for musicians, researchers, educators, and developers, facilitating broader adoption and easier collaboration.
+Our aim is to simplify the process for musicians, researchers, educators, and developers, promoting broader adoption and collaboration.

 ---